SharmisthaChowdhury/QuickDine--Full-Stack-Food-Delivery-App/README.md

 # QuickDine 🍽️

 QuickDine is a user-friendly food delivery app developed using the MERN stack (MongoDB, Express, React, Node.js).
-With QuickDine, users can browse menus, place orders, and track deliveries in real time, all through a responsive and scalable interface.
+With QuickDine, users can browse menus, place orders, and manage their cart, all through a responsive and scalable interface.

 ## Features

 - **Search Functionality:** Users can easily search for specific food items across different restaurants.
 - **Add to Cart:** Simple and intuitive add-to-cart feature for managing order items and quantities.
-- **Order Tracking:** Real-time order tracking from confirmation to delivery.
 - **Responsive UI:** Mobile-first design, optimized for seamless use across devices.
 - **User Authentication:** Secure login and signup functionality to enhance security.
 - **Scalable Back-End Services:** Built to handle multiple users and orders efficiently.